 Engineer snowflakes with toothpicks and marshmallows.
 Let your children make use of their imagination and design snowflakes of various patterns.

-This is such a fun STEM activity to do on a cold afternoon!
+This is such a fun STEM indoor winter activity to do on a cold afternoon!
 These toothpick-marshmallow snowflakes offer great fine motor practice and deliver a hands-on lesson on symmetry.